 If you are an existing or former employee of the VCGLR or its predecessors, you may access information relating to your employment by written request without making a formal request under the FOI Act.

 To make a FOI application or to ask us to correct, update or amend the information we hold about you, please contact the Privacy Manager by email to email@example.com or mail.

 If you have any queries about the policies of the VCGLR in relation to the handling of personal information (including any sensitive information or health information), please contact the Privacy Manager either by email to firstname.lastname@example.org or post.

 If you have any complaints about the handling by the VCGLR of your personal information, please provide your complaint in writing to the Privacy Manager.

 If your complaint is not resolved to your satisfaction, or within a reasonable time, you may seek review of the matter by writing to the Chief Executive Officer by email at email@example.com or by post:

-Under the Victorian Privacy and Data Protection Act 2014 a person may complain to the Commissioner for Privacy and Data Protection about an act or practice that may be an interference with their privacy in relation to personal information.
+Under the Victorian Privacy and Data Protection Act 2014 a person may complain to the Office of the Victorian Information Commissioner (OVIC) about an act or practice that may be an interference with their privacy in relation to personal information.

-If your complaint relates to health information held by the Commission and you feel that the Commission has not adequately dealt with your complaint through its internal complaints procedures, you may seek to contact the Health Services Commissioner.
-Visit the Office of the Health Services Commissioner website for their contact details.
+If your complaint relates to health information held by the Commission and you feel that the Commission has not adequately dealt with your complaint through its internal complaints procedures, you may seek to contact the Health Complaints Commissioner.
+Visit the Health Complaints Commissioner's website for more information and their contact details.